 Thinking of moving to the country?
-This has been more appealing to many since the start of the pandemic, which triggered the race for space.
+This has been more appealing to many in the wake of the pandemic, which triggered the race for space.
 Lots of us wanted larger properties with bigger outside areas.
 But, moving somewhere new isn’t easy and requires careful consideration.
+Plus, with everything more or less back to normal, is the countryside still as appealing?
 If you’re considering it, here’s a handy guide to lend you a helping hand.

-Things to consider before moving to the country
+What do I need to know before moving to the countryside?

 - The cost of space